Dreaming of Des Moines - Seawolves Shine in the National Spotlight

 As recruiter, Rickard's tireless efforts have helped Stony Brook recruit some of the best and brightest in program history.
 Rickard helped land Tommy Brenton, who went on to develop into a two-time America East Defensive Player of the Year and the 2013 America East Player of the Year.
 Brenton's 2012-13 season went down as one of the greatest ever in program history as he led the team in rebounds, steals and assists.
 He was named the 2013 recipient of the Lefty Driesell Award as the National Defensive Player of the Year and was named an All-America honorable mention by the Associated Press.
 Brenton graduated as the program's all-time leader in rebounds, assists and steals.

-Rickard has been at Stony Brook for over a decade, having played for the Seawolves from 2002-04.
+Rickard has been at Stony Brook for more than a decade, having played for the Seawolves from 2002-04.
 He appeared in 14 games over two seasons and helped the Seawolves reach the America East Championship semifinals in 2004, the furthest the program had advanced in the tournament at that time.
 Rickard graduated from Stony Brook in May 2004 with his bachelor's degree in Mathematics.
 He went on to earn his Master of Arts in Liberal Studies in 2006 while serving as the men's basketball graduate assistant.

 Rickard lives in Port Jefferson with his wife, Courtney, Stony Brook's associate athletic director for student-athlete development and life skills, their sons, Patrick and Braden, and daughter, Mallory.